Haley-Seo/travel_plan/README.md

 - Get 16 days of forecast weather from weatherBit
 - Limit start date within the forecast 16 days (Date type, min-max setting)
 - Validate end date is later than start date (checkDate)

+#### 6-pixabay-api-setup

+- Get photos from pixabay
+- Display at most 8 photos to the browser